As soon as you have created your online course (see How can I create corporate online courses) you can start adding content / lectures.

 The session with the block remains and follows you until you click on save or cancel.

 2. Uploading Files:

 By clicking on images "Upload Video", "Upload Documents", "Upload Scorm", "Upload Presentation" you can upload a video file, a SCORM file, a document (doc, docx, pdf) or a presentation (ppt, pptx).

 After clicking on the preferable image a popup window will appear.
 You can edit the Title of the file, the Description and add some tags.
 You can also select the course you want to add the file to.

-Please Note: When you upload a file as a lecture the file will also be stored into your personal library in private mode so that you can reuse it again.
+- When you upload a file as a lecture, the file will also be stored in your personal library in private mode so that you can use it again.

 By clicking on images "Import from Web" you can also upload web content like YouTube, Vimeo or TED videos, slideshare presentations or any web page.
 For the most popular content sites like YouTube, Vimeo and Slideshare we keep full track of the learner's progress and provide the instructor with analytic data about the behavior of the leaner on the lecture.

 When you click on the "Import from Web" image a colorbox pops up and asks for the URL.
 Give in the field the desired URL or the embed code and click on Fetch.